mocamircea/sygon-token/testing/UC26 Add new splitter/UC26 Add new splitter.md

 3. Provided weight value is in the (0,100) range.

 ### Steps
-Add new entry in splitter for primary destination with provided weight.
+Add new entry in <i>splitters</i> for primary destination, with provided weight.

-Add new entry in splitter for secondary destination with calculated weight.
+Add new entry in <i>splitter</i> for secondary destination, with calculated weight.

-Add new entries for 5 managed destinations with address 0, weight=0
+Add empty entries for 5 managed destinations with address 0 and weight=0.

 ### Postconditions
 Returns true if the splitter is successfully created.